github/docs/content/admin/identity-and-access-management/reconfiguring-iam-for-enterprise-managed-users/migrating-your-enterprise-to-a-new-identity-provider-or-tenant.md

 {% warning %}

-**{% ifversion emu-public-scim-schema %}Warnings{% else %}Warning{% endif %}**:
+**Warnings**:

-{% ifversion emu-public-scim-schema %}-{% endif %} Migrating to a new IdP or tenant can cause disruption to integrations and automated flows in your enterprise.
-When your current SAML IdP is disabled, {% data variables.product.pat_generic_plural %} and SSH keys associated with {% data variables.enterprise.prodname_managed_users %} will be deleted.
+Migrating to a new IdP or tenant can cause disruption to integrations and automated flows in your enterprise.

+- When your current SAML IdP is disabled, {% data variables.product.pat_generic_plural %} and SSH keys associated with {% data variables.enterprise.prodname_managed_users %} will be deleted.
 You should plan for a migration window after configuring your new IdP, during which you can create and deploy new keys to your integrations where necessary.
+- {% data reusables.enterprise_user_management.migration-teams-warning %}
 {%- ifversion emu-public-scim-schema %}
 - {% data reusables.enterprise_user_management.authentication-or-provisioning-migration-not-supported %}
 {% endif %}